wordbit/wordbit/content/posts/a-lot-cooking-but-not-much-to-eat.md

 PLUS:

+Talk about DALL E 2 and how it is the most impressive implementation of AI right now - See subreddit for samples: [https://www.reddit.com/r/dalle2/](https://www.reddit.com/r/dalle2/ "https://www.reddit.com/r/dalle2/")

+PLUS:

 The mystery of the iPhone 14 - same chip as last year, same notch, same everything - so what's changed?

 PLUS: